 Bonus points: The Tarte de Nero with Pistachio Ice Cream and Biscotti Crumble, essentially a dark-chocolate tart, will leave you swooning.

-Editor’s note: Thanks to writer Valerie Berenyi and to our partners in tourism, who did not review or edit this article before publication, for making our latest post at Toque & Canoe a reality.
+Editor’s note: Thanks to writer Valerie Berenyi and to our partners in tourism for making our latest post at Toque & Canoe a reality.
 For other stories by our senior editor, check out Wilderness City and Beyond, Puss’n (hiking) boots, Cold Land Warm Heart and Hotel Arts: The smart hipster’s sexy new hang-out.

 Founded by two Canucks on the loose in a big country, Toque & Canoe is a blog about Canadian travel culture.